SaharBahloul/End-to-End-Credit-Default-Prediction-with-Data-Analytics-and-ML/README.md

 To bridge experimentation with real-world decision-making, the model and preprocessing artifacts are deployed in a Streamlit application.
 The app enables batch CSV prediction, manual feature input, adjustable decision thresholds, and real-time probability scoring, making the solution accessible for analysts and non-technical stakeholders.
 The resulting system demonstrates how modern data science techniques can be integrated to build accurate, interpretable, and operational credit-risk modeling tools.

-Full credit-risk prediction pipeline that includes:

-Data analytics
+📊 1.
+Data Analytics

-Exploratory data analysis (EDA)
+Exploratory Data Analysis (EDA)

 Missing-value analysis